-The Olympic Games has both modern and ancient history.
+The Olympic Games has both a modern and an ancient history.
 It has also expanded to be separate Winter and Summer Olympics with a Paralympics for disabled people.
-Events have changed over the era of the modern Olympics and will continue to change in the future.
+Events have changed over the era of the modern Olympics and continue to change.

 This page looks at The Ancient Olympics, Winter Olympics, Paralympics, Mascots & Symbols, media and other information including education materials.

 The First Page looks at The Olympic Movement internationally and in Australia, The Modern Olympics, athletes, drug problems, major incidents, more.

 This information is left available for use as required and will be fully updated as each Olympic Games approaches.

 This section has information about the original Olympics, on which the modern format has been based.

 - Ancient Olympic Events

 ‘You can compare ancient and modern Olympic sports, tour the site of Olympia as it looks today, learn about the context of the Games and the Olympic spirit, or read about the Olympic athletes who were famous in ancient times’.

 Covers origins, legends, history, events, famous athletes and a range of references and links.
 Wikipedia.

 From the BBC.
 Find information, answer selected questions and follow links to related material.